-Policy C3: Transport strategies and schemes to be developed in accordance with consideration of all users (Transport Utility Hierarchy)
+Policy C3: Transport strategies and schemes to be developed in accordance with consideration of all users (Road User Utility Framework)

-- a) ensure that transport strategies and schemes give appropriate consideration (in the following order) to the following Transport Utility Hierarchy: - (i) opportunities to reduce travel demand and the overall need to travel; - (ii) vulnerable users, including people with disabilities / long-term mobilityrelated health conditions; - (iii) people who walk; - (iv) people who cycle; - (v) people who use public transport (bus, coach, rail, taxi, community transport); - (vi) delivery of goods; - (vii) other motor vehicles.
+- a) ensure that transport strategies and schemes give appropriate consideration (in the following order) to the following Road User Utility Framework: - (i) opportunities to reduce travel demand and the need to travel; - (ii) vulnerable users, including people with disabilities / long-term mobilityrelated health conditions; - (iii) people who walk; - (iv) people who cycle and ride horses; - (v) people who use public transport (bus, coach, rail, taxi, community transport); - (vi) delivery of goods; - (vii) other motor vehicles.

 We need to ensure that it is not only safe but also comfortable for people to use a choice of transport options.
 This policy is seeking to ensure that our infrastructure and how we manage it does not exclude those who cannot drive or choose not to.
-By "utility" we effectively mean that the needs of all users within the hierarchy must be considered in providing, adapting, and managing the transport system and associated infrastructure.
+By "utility" we effectively mean that the needs of all users within the framework must be considered in providing, adapting, and managing the transport system and associated infrastructure.
 This will ensure that schemes and plans are not looked at through a one mode lens e.g. where the traffic capacity needs of vehicles dominate the consideration of what form a new junctions should take without understanding the full impact on the mobility impaired, vulnerable road users or others.
 It sits alongside the Movement and Place framework, which will guide what value we need to place on different modes on different types of infrastructure, i.e. the needs of pedestrians on motorways is very different to that on a high street.

-The hierarchy is consistent with the recent update to the Highway Code^{xx}, which introduces a 'hierarchy of road users'; a well-established concept, which ensures that those road users who can do the greatest harm have the greatest responsibility to reduce the danger or threat they may pose to other road users.
-However, our Transport Utility Hierarchy goes a step further and focuses not just on safety, but also on utility or use of modes.
+The framework is consistent with the recent update to the Highway Codexx, which introduces a 'hierarchy of road users'; a well-established concept, which ensures that those road users who can do the greatest harm have the greatest responsibility to reduce the danger or threat they may pose to other road users.
+However, our Road User Utility Framework goes a step further and focuses not just on safety, but also on utility or use of modes.

-It is important to note that the hierarchy is not a priority list.
+It is important to note that the framework is not a priority list.
 It is not saying cycling is better than car driving or buses are better than HGVs.
 Such a philosophy is inherently adversarial and can make the debate about modal choice a conflict.
-Our desire in setting out the hierarchy is to build mutual respect between all road users.
+Our desire in setting out the framework is to build mutual respect between all road users.

-- applying it to the development of transport strategies, the design of transport schemes, and the planning and design of new developments; - using the hierarchy to develop the Movement and Place framework to ensure that streets serve all users in a balanced way; - requesting that local planning authorities consider the Transport User Hierarchy at the earliest stages of development planning (see Development and Masterplanning, Policy DM2).
+- applying it to the development of transport strategies, the design of transport schemes, and the planning and design of new developments; - using the Road User Utility Framework to develop the Movement and Place framework to ensure that streets serve all users in a balanced way; - requesting that local planning authorities consider the Road User Utility Framework at the earliest stages of development planning (see Development and Masterplanning, Policy DM2).

-Policy C4: Place climate change at the heart of decision-making b) take local action to achieve the reductions in carbon emissions required to be carbon neutral and resilient to the impacts of climate change by 2050, by changing travel behaviour and accelerating the shift to zero emission vehicles;
+Policy C4: Place climate change at the heart of decision-making a) take local action to achieve the reductions in carbon emissions required to be carbon neutral and resilient to the impacts of climate change by 2050, by changing travel behaviour and accelerating the shift to zero emission vehicles;